jacky-liang/data-learning-boilerplate/README.md

 ### Deep Learning

 1. Modify `root_dir` in `cfg/train_model.yaml` appropriately.
-2. Modify `wandb.logger.{entity, project, group}` with your Weights and Biases account/project details.
+2. Modify `wandb.logger.{entity, project, group}` with your [Weights and Biases](https://wandb.ai/) account/project details.
 3. Run `python scripts/train_model.py` to train the MLP to fit the generated data.

-This script uses Hydra to parse configs and generate local logging folder, PyTorch Lightning for training, and Weights and Biases for logging and uploading the trained model.
+This script uses [Hydra](https://hydra.cc/) to parse configs and generate local logging folder, [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) for training, and [Weights and Biases](https://wandb.ai/) for logging and uploading the trained model.

-See `data_learning_boilerplate/data.py` for an example of how to load the shards saved by AsyncSavers.
+See `data_learning_boilerplate/data.py` for an example of how to load the shards saved by [AsyncSavers](https://github.com/jacky-liang/async_savers).

-See `data_learning_boilerplate/model.py` for an implementation of PytorhcLightning module.
+See `data_learning_boilerplate/model.py` for an implementation of [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) module.

 ## Background